ppy/osu-wiki/news/2024/2024-09-02-the-followpoint-dreamxiety-the-osu-artist-extraordinaire.md

 ---

-Huge thanks to Dreamxiety for being a part of this interview, and I hope you readers enjoyed reading this interview!
+Huge thanks to Dreamxiety for being a part of this interview, and I hope you readers enjoyed reading!
 We very much appreciate the support!

-You guys know the drill already, we will have a new interview come out in the next two weeks, so make sure to keep an eye on the news feed!
+You know the drill already.
+A new interview will come out in the next two weeks, so make sure to keep an eye on the news feed!
 You may also follow [@The_Followpoint on Twitter](https://twitter.com/The_Followpoint) to see more updates and question submissions for future interviews.

 See you next time! <3